 Documenting Statins and Muscle Damage:

 A. Most health professionals recognize that statins can cause muscle pain (myalgia).
 They may not be as familiar with the adverse reaction called inflammatory myositis.
-This autoimmune muscle disease is rare (occurring in approximately 3 people out of 100,000 taking a statin) but it is debilitating and potentially irreversible (JAMA Internal Medicine, Sept.
+This autoimmune muscle disease is rare (purportedly occurring in approximately 3 people out of 100,000 taking a statin) but it is debilitating and potentially irreversible (JAMA Internal Medicine, Sept.
 2018).
+We have received so many reports of myositis that we aren’t completely convinced it is as rare as most health professionals believe.

 Symptoms of this condition include difficulty doing normal activities such as walking up stairs, getting out of a chair or lifting arms.
 Muscle weakness and soreness that do not go away are other potential signs.
 There is no cure.